 Fv/Fm = (Fm-F0)/Fm = potential quantum yield of a dark adapted sample19

 PAM fluorometry has many uses and can give a lot of information about the photosystem and health of the algae.
 In addition, there are other parameters that are important when testing light adapted samples.
 For further reading these are discussed in detail in these reviews13,16,20–23.
 These data can be transferred to a spreadsheet or graphing software to generate graphs of the initial algal fluorescence (F0), the maximum algal fluorescence (Fm), and the potential quantum yield (Fv/Fm) (Fig. 1 and 3).
 The graphs in Fig. 3 depict how the algal fluorescence and Fv/Fm are influenced by the bacterium by comparing the alga grown alone (control) to it being grown with the bacterium in co-culture throughout the 10-day co-culture experiment (Fig. 3C).
 In this example, a two-sample t-test was used to compare the parameters statistically between the two treatments on each day.
 Similarly, for experiments in which more than two treatments are present, an ANOVA could be used.
 The Fm reading (Fig. 3B) is taken directly after the saturating LED pulse, which means the primary PSII electron acceptor QA is fully reduced and cannot accept any more electrons from the PSII reaction centre P680, and as such, all reaction centres are 'closed'17.
-This hinders the photochemical use of light energy bringing fluorescence emission to a maximum.
+This hinders the photochemical use of light energy, bringing fluorescence emission to a maximum.
 This then gives the maximum fluorescence (Fm) reading.
 Fig. 3C illustrates a dramatic decline in PSII health between 5 d and 10 d when co-cultured with the bacterium compared to growing alone (control).
 The standard error bars are derived from triplicate microtiter wells, which are independent experiments from the same parental bacterial and algal cultures.
 The consistently small standard error confirms the robustness and reproducibility of the microtiter plate format for algal bioassays as it allows independent experiments to be used as replicates and eliminates the need to subsample the experimental unit over the duration of the experiment.

 [Alternant placement for Fig. 1 here]